 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus, Office 365 Enterprise E3 and Office 365 Enterprise E4 include the full Skype for Business application, which include additional features including advanced telephony support, archiving & compliance features.
+Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business application, which include additional features including advanced telephony support, archiving, and compliance features.
 A Skype for Business license must be assigned for each user.

 The Lync Windows Store app is a touch-optimized Lync app designed specifically for Windows 8 and Windows RT.
 Users can download the Lync app through the Windows Store by searching for “Lync" or "Skype for Business.”

 Lync for Mac 2011 is the rich client for Skype for Business users on the Mac platform.
 It offers integrated functionality for instant messaging, presence, Skype for Business meetings, and Skype-to-Skype audio/video, desktop and program sharing (view only), and file sharing.
 See System Requirements for Lync for Mac 2011 for minimum hardware and software requirements.